dhee-tree/Team-19/README.md

 ### Database Setup
 Before you can run the website, the database needs to be setup.
-1. Ensure your target MySQL server is running, and you have created a database that matches the one specifed in `.env`.
+1. Ensure your target MySQL server is running, and you have created a database that matches the one specified in `.env`.
 2. Go to the WoodLess directory in a terminal.
 Run `php artisan migrate`.
 This will build the tables required by the website in your database.
 - For additonal database information and commands, including test data, see the guide on [Database](./WoodLess/database).